Lee-Chun-Yi/NCKU-Quadrotor-Navigation/README.md

 # NCKU-Quadrotor-Navigation

-The following repository encompasses both completed and ongoing research projects under the guidance of Professor Woei-Leong Chen.
+The following repository encompasses both completed and ongoing research projects under the guidance of **Professor Woei-Leong Chen**.

 ## Indoor Navigation of Quadrotors Using a Motion Capture System